This is the story of

 Before she knows it, Side A of the record is done and the needle on the record moves to the side causing a silence.
 She looks around the room at the other boxes.
 Some of the boxes are filled with the typical… clothes, kitchenware, towels, etc. There are a few more boxes that may as well be time capsules.
 Memories that she has never had the heart or courage to let go of.
 These boxes contain letters, mixes, ticket stubs and photos from her past.

 She opens one of the boxes and finds her old Walkman and a collection of cassettes tapes that were made for her all those years ago.
 She puts one of the tapes in and hits play.
 Although she may be in Los Angeles, the music takes her back home again.
-One foot in that apartment and one foot in the small Texas town when at 15 years old all was beautiful and innocent.
+One foot in that apartment and one foot in the small Texas town when she was a fifteen year old Millie Jo and all was beautiful and innocent.
 Her mind starts retelling stories to her just as it always does when she hears those songs….

 As we continue to Chapter 1 we will begin to read the memoirs of Millie Jo.
 The stories behind the music.